For Emergency FoodBanks visit or call 0808 208 2138 Mon -Fri

 Improving health quality

-Our mission is to stand as a fundamental support mechanism for the black community.
-We are aware of the systemic barriers that the black community face.
-Including but not limited to, late diagnosis of illnesses, poor communication from health professionals, inner city deprivation, social isolation and pre-existing medical illnesses.
+Our mission is to stand as a fundamental support mechanism for the Black community.
+We are aware of the systemic barriers that the Black community face.
+Including but not limited to, late diagnosis of illnesses, poor communication from health professionals, inner city deprivation, social isolation, unemployment and poor educational resources and pre-existing medical illnesses.
 The hardships that our community face have encouraged us to look for solutions internally.
-We want to see improvements in four areas, the physical health of our community, environmental racism, medical racism and in career development.
+We want to see improvements in four areas, the physical health of our community, raise awareness about environmental racism, medical racism and offer opportunities in career development.

-Our dream is to see a self-sufficient community that will transcend tokenism and stand by other communities to create a stronger society.
-Colonialism have left destructive remnants that continue to prohibit the progression of the black community and while there is a time to lobby for reparations, we feel it is important that we become our own saviours.
-Our online educational platform contains updates around coronavirus, black health literature and a growing video library; led by certified black health professionals who provide life saving medical information that will help to lower the risk of death if individuals were to contract Covid-19 or similar.
+Our mission is to see a self-sufficient community that will transcend tokenism and stand by other communities to create a stronger society.
+Colonialism have left destructive remnants that continue to prohibit the progression of the Black community and while there is a time to lobby for reparations, we feel it is important that we become our own saviours.
+Our online educational platform contains Black health literature and a growing video library; led by certified Black health professionals who provide life saving medical information that will help to lower the risk of death if individuals were to contract Covid-19 or similar.
 We are continually seeking funds to continue our help-line service, we want ensure that members of the black community understand their rights and can seek us to help clarify information given to them by the NHS.